 World-Renowned Chinese Medicine Scholar Helps Revive Lost Medical Science

 PORTLAND, Ore.
-(April 29, 2009)—Heiner Fruehauf, PhD, founding professor of the School of Classical Chinese Medicine at the National College of Natural Medicine (NCNM), returns to campus Saturday, May 9 to lecture as part of the medical school’s “Classical Roots” speaker series.
+(April 29, 2009)—Heiner Fruehauf, PhD, founding professor of the School of Classical Chinese Medicine at National College of Natural Medicine (NCNM), returns to campus Saturday, May 9, to lecture as part of the medical school’s “Classical Roots” speaker series.
 Widely acclaimed in China and throughout the world for his breakthrough research in classical Chinese medicine, Dr. Fruehauf, who has taught and served at NCNM since 1992, has been the leading proponent to revive this nearly lost science of medicine.

 His talk, “Chinese Medical Alchemy, the Clinical Significance of the 72 Material Manifestations,” will summarize the findings of his internationally acclaimed ten-year research project on the alchemical origins of Chinese medicine, illustrating the close connection between ancient Chinese philosophy and the medicine that emerged from it.